hylang/hy/docs/api.rst

      interpreted as a bitwise XOR like the Python operator.
    - The annotation always comes (and is evaluated) *before* the value being annotated.
 This is unlike Python, where it comes and is evaluated *after* the value being annotated.
+   - The exception to the previous rule is function *return* annotation.
+In this case, the annotation comes just before the parameter list.

    Note that variable annotations are only supported on Python 3.6+.